mcenv/box/docs/src/references/papers.md

 * Eisenberg, R.A., & Jones, S.L. **Levity polymorphism**.
 Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation.

+## 2019

+* Pédrot, P., & Tabareau, N. **The fire triangle: how to mix substitution, dependent elimination, and effects**.
+Proceedings of the ACM on Programming Languages, 4, 1 - 28.

 ## 2020

 * Downen, P., Ariola, Z.M., Jones, S.L., & Eisenberg, R.A. **Kinds are calling conventions**.
 Proceedings of the ACM on Programming Languages, 4, 1 - 29.